perryyo/deploydjango.com/source/postgresql/setup.rst

 Now our ronin database is the default!

 The next thing we need to do is tell Django to use our new Heroku database.
-What we're going to do is set up Django just like we would for normal PostgreSQL database--with one exception: instead of hard-coding in our database credentials--we'll simply grab them from the environment!
+What we're going to do is tell Django to use our ``DATABASE_URL`` database just like we would any other database, with one exception: instead of hard-coding in our database credentials--we'll simply grab them from the environment!

 .. code-block:: python